astaranowicz/DCCT/README.txt

 The data should be formatted in the following way:
-RGB images should be named RGBImage_ball_#.jpg
+RGB images should be named rgb#.png
-Depth Maps should be named ball_#.txt (which includes the distance for each pixel in a column-wise vector which can be reshaped to match the RGB image.)
+Depth Maps should be named depth#.png